 In 1966, Longleat opened the first drive-through Safari Park outside of Africa.
 It has since been seen by millions, worldwide, through the BBC's Animal Park television series.

 Today, Longleat, set within 900 acres of Capability Brown landscaped park and 8,000 acres of woodland, lakes and farmland, is crammed with family activities and attractions, including:

 Completed by 1580, Longleat was already a splendid house when it was visited by Queen Elizabeth I in 1574.
-Today, visitors can enjoy the remarkable collections of one family who have looked after the house for 14 generations, over 400 years.
-Among its treasures are masterpieces of Italian Renaissance and seven libraries (some of which can are included in tours) filled with 40,000 books - the largest private collection in Europe.
+Today's visitors can enjoy the remarkable collections of one family who have looked after the house for 14 generations, over 400 years.
+Among its treasures are masterpieces of Italian Renaissance and seven libraries (some of which are included in tours) filled with 40,000 books - the largest private collection in Europe.

 One of the gorier items in the family collection is the bloodstained waistcoat worn by King Charles I at his execution.
 You can see it displayed in the Great Hall.

 The notorious murals and portraits painted by the current Lord Bath decorate the private apartments and can be seen on morning guided tours of the ground floor.
 One reason for the family feud, as seen in the BBC documentary, was Viscount Weymouth's removal of one of the murals - his wife said they smelled.
 She meant they smelled of oil paint, but some art critics have been of the same opinion.

 Longleat Safari Park

 When Longleat first opened its safari park in the 1960s, the locals worried about lions roaming around the Wiltshire countryside.
 It's not an idle worry.